gard-projects/machine-learning/ShallowLearning/LogisticRegression/README.md

 &nbsp;

 # Data preprocessing
 The dataset in this project contains some missing values indicated by `NaN`, to resolve this I used the `SimpleImputer` from Sklearn.
-Essentially, the way I configured the object is to fill any missing `NaN`values with the mean of the given feature.
+Essentially, the object is configured to fill any missing `NaN` values with the mean of the respective feature.
+Thus, since there are missing values in the `glucose` column, we replace the `NaN` values present here with the mean of the `glucose` feature!
 Additionally, I applied **standardization** on the features, to reduce the number of iterations needed for reaching convergence.
 See the code below.
 ```
     imp = SimpleImputer(missing_values=np.nan, strategy='mean')
     x = imp.fit_transform(x)